How to sell more this Valentine’s Day

 Think about creating a Valentine’s Day collection in your shop, where you can add any products you think might appeal to people looking for a Valentine’s Day gift.

 Magazines need good quality, high-resolution images, so have a selection of lifestyle images and cut-outs ready to send.
-As a general guide, print publications need photos to be at least 1000 x 1000 pixels, 300 dpi, no larger than 8MB and measure at least 10cm x 10cm.
+As a general guide, print publications need photos to be at least 300 dpi, no larger than 8MB and measure at least 10cm x 10cm.

 Top tip: upload high-resolution images when you list items in your Folksy shop – the images will automatically get resized, but our system stores the originals, meaning we can quickly access your high-res images if a journalist needs them, without having to chase you.